 Step 2.
 Display online reviews on the business website.
 ReviewTrackers recommends using widgets that can display reviews directly on a website such as Yelp badges.
 These should update automatically as new reviews are posted on Yelp.

 Step 3.
 Encourage customers to check in on Yelp.
 Similar to Facebook, this tactic shares a business's Yelp page with other users.
 It also rewards the customer who checked in with a special offer from that business.

 Average monthly US traffic (Alexa): 28.27 million

 Business reviews for: any business

-TripAdvisor is an travel website company where users can leave business reviews of places they’ve visited.
-Users can also book rooms, find flights, discover to do and reserve tables at participating restaurants.
-TripAdvisor operates websites internationally in over 25 countries.
+TripAdvisor is a travel website company where users can leave business reviews of places they’ve visited.
+Users can also book rooms, find flights, discover to do, and reserve tables at participating restaurants.
+TripAdvisor operates some of the best review sites internationally in over 25 countries.

 Another fun fact: business review volume occurs the highest in the travel vertical.

 Apparently, vacation stories must also travel the gap between online and in person.
 Well, if a person really wants, at least they can avoid the vacation slide shows online. 😉

 How to get more customer reviews on TripAdvisor